jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/README.md

 Most interesting features can be found in [the core module](./src/app/core).

+## Implicit Flow

+If you need an example of the _Implicit Flow_ check out [the last commit with that flow](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/commit/3c95d8891b4c086d5cd109d05cdd66171ef4b960) or even earlier versions.
+For new applications Code+PKCE flow is recommended for JavaScript clients, and this example repository now demonstrates this as the main use case.

 ## Usage

 This repository has been scaffolded with the Angular 5 CLI, then later upgraded to newer versions of the Angular CLI.